 Covid-19 Safety Measures

-We know talking about Covid-19 and the pandemic could be a little tired and somehow overwhelming after a year of dealing with it, but in order to stay all on the same page, we put together the following Covid-19 safety measures based on the CDC and WHO recommendations.
+We know talking about Covid-19 and the pandemic could be a little tired and somehow overwhelming after so many months dealing with it, but in order to stay all on the same page, we put together the following Covid-19 safety measures based on the CDC and WHO recommendations.
 Safety should always be the #1 priority, keeping you, your family, guests, us, and all the people that will share this lovely celebration safe is a must.

 Venue & Government Rules: